-The increase in cost of goods sold of \$24.9 million between years ended December 31, 2019 and 2020 is driven by the higher volume of Calyxt's product sold, \$3.9 million of net realizable value adjustments to period-end inventories including write-downs of excess seed produced for 2020 plantings, the impact of lower costs associated with products sold in 2019 because \$3.3 million of Grain Costs were previously expensed as R&D, and \$5.3 million of commodity derivative losses from hedging contracts sold to convert fixed price grain inventory and fixed price Forward Purchase Contracts from fixed to floating prices, consistent with how we expect to sell the grain at Calyxt.
+The increase in cost of goods sold of \$24.9 million between years ended December 31, 2019 and 2020 is driven by the higher volume of Calyxt's product sold, \$3.9 million of net realizable value adjustments to period-end inventories including write-downs of excess seed produced for 2020 plantings, the impact of lower costs associated with products sold in 2019 because \$3.3 million of grain costs at Calyxt were previously expensed as R&D, and \$5.3 million of commodity derivative losses from hedging contracts sold to convert Calyxt's fixed price grain inventory and fixed price grain production agreements from fixed to floating prices, consistent with how we expect to sell the grain at Calyxt.
 These increases were partially offset by lower product costs and the benefits resulting from the advancement of soybean product line go-to-market strategy.